Spinal Foraminal Stenosis

-Spinal foraminal stenosis refers to a specific type of narrowing in the spinal column.
-Nerve roots, vertebrae, vertebral discs, ligaments, and the spinal cord all make up the spinal column.
-On either side of each bony vertebra, small pockets of empty space, called foramina, allow the spinal nerve roots to pass from the spinal cord on their way to the rest of the body.
-Since the foramina create passageways for the nerves, any obstruction of these passageways can result in nerves being compressed and pinched.
-Obstructions are most commonly caused by degenerative disc disease, which can lead to conditions such as osteophytes (bone spurs), herniated discs (often referred to as slipped discs), and bulging discs.
-The enlargement of ligaments that connect the vertebrae together also can be a culprit of spinal foraminal stenosis.
+Spinal foraminal stenosis is a particular type of narrowing of the passageways in the spinal column.
+The spinal column is made up of many intricate parts, including nerve roots, vertebrae, vertebral discs, ligaments and the spinal cord.
+On either side of each bony vertebra, small pockets of empty space called foramina (or singular, foramen) allow the spinal nerve roots to pass from the spinal cord to the rest of the body.
+Since the foramina establish passageways for the nerves, any obstruction of these passageways can result in nerves being compressed and pinched.
+Obstructions are frequently caused by normal, age-related degeneration, which can lead to conditions such as osteophytes (bone spurs), herniated discs (often referred to as slipped discs) and bulging discs.
+The enlargement of ligaments that connect the vertebrae together also can cause spinal foraminal stenosis.

-Spinal foraminal stenosis can present itself in several different regions of the spine.
-The most common type of spinal stenosis is lumbar foraminal stenosis, which originates in the lower back.
-Foraminal cervical stenosis begins in the upper back and neck region, while thoracic spinal stenosis resides in the middle back.
+Spinal foraminal stenosis can present itself in more than one region of the spine.
+The most common type of spinal stenosis is lumbar foraminal stenosis, which begins in the lower back.
+Foraminal cervical stenosis begins in the upper neck and back region, while thoracic spinal stenosis resides in the middle back.

-Each movement that we make is somehow connected to the spine, which is one of the most complicated regions of the body.
-Because the spine is made up of so many components that must function in unison, an understanding of their functions and relationships to each other is essential to understanding spinal foraminal stenosis.
+Each movement that our bodies make is somehow connected to the spine, and the spine is one of the most complicated regions of the body.
+The spine is made up of many components that must function in unison, and an understanding of their functions and relationships to each other is essential to understanding spinal foraminal stenosis.
 Some components of the spine are as follows:

 - Vertebrae are the stacked bones of the spinal column.

-- Intervertebral foramina are spaces on each side of the vertebrae that allow for nerve travel.
+- Intervertebral foramina are spaces on each side of the vertebrae that allow for nerves to pass through.

 - Intervertebral discs are pads of gelatinous fluid that act as shock absorbers in between the vertebrae.